dataunions/dataunions/packages/client/README.md

   chain: 'gnosis',
 });
 ```

+The DataUnionClient object can be used to either deploy a new Data Union contract, or manipulate/query an existing one.

 The address that deploys the contract will become the admin of the data union.
 To deploy a new DataUnion with default [deployment options](#deployment-options):
 ```js